 Juicing recipes for vitamin b-9 juicing for folate (folic acid)

 Juicing recipes for vitamin b-9 vitamin b-9 is an essential supplement otherwise called folate or folic acid.
-Folate is just discovered naturally in food while folic acid is a combined type of vitamin b-9 and is just accessible as a supplement.
+Folate is just discovered naturally in food while folic acid is a combined type of vitamin b-9 and is only accessible as a supplement

 Folate juicing recipes